Quantum Care is committed to putting our residents first and we want our future residents to feel at home when they come to stay with us.

 How can I get a place in a Quantum Care home?

-There are several ways - you can contact your chosen home or our Head Office in Welwyn Garden City, or be referred through your local Health and Community Service department, your doctor, district nurse or health visitor or a hospital social worker.
+There are several ways - you can contact your chosen home or our Head Office in Welwyn Garden City, or be referred through your local Adult Care Services department, your doctor, district nurse or a hospital social worker.

 Are there alternatives to residential care?